ISubkowskI/sample-mcp/README.md

 It is designed to work with the Model Context Protocol (MCP) Inspector, which lets you inspect and debug the communication between your application and the MCP server.

-To start the inspector, navigate to the application folder and run the following command using Node.js:
+To start the inspector, navigate to the application folder (/ae-sample-mcp-srvstdio) and run the following command using Node.js:
 ```bash
 npx @modelcontextprotocol/inspector dotnet run
 ```
+Open inspector with token pre-filled.

+MCP Inspector settings:
-Transport Type: STDIO
+- Transport Type: STDIO

 ## Transport StreamableHttp.
 Server-Sent Events (SSE) StreamableHttp
 - ae-sample-mcp-srvsse (Startup project)